trek-view/basecamp/_posts/2020-11-27-virtual-tour-kilimanjaro.md

 There are two distinct trekking seasons which constitute the best time to climb Kilimanjaro.
 They are January-March and June-October.

-We sent a camera up the mountain a few weeks ago as the rainy season began.
+We sent a [Trek Pack](/trek-pack) up the mountain with [Altezza Travel](https://en.altezza.travel/) a few weeks ago... as the rainy season began.

+Sadly the weather meant we couldn't film the entire route.
+Nonetheless, there's still some great images.

 When the next climbing window starts in January, we'll be hoping for a few more drier days to [capture more imagery with our Trek Pack](/trek-pack).

-## Explore the Guidebook
+## Explore the mountain virtually

 <img class="img-fluid" src="/assets/images/blog/2020-11-27/map-the-paths-kilimanjaro-macheme-route-guidebook-sm.jpg" alt="Map the Paths Kilimanjaro Macheme Route Guidebook" title="Map the Paths Kilimanjaro Macheme Route Guidebook" />